Azure/static-web-apps-cli/docs/www/docs/use/3-api-server.md

 ## 4.3 Start API Server Automatically

-This assumes you have previously created (and tested) an Azure Functions App project that is now located in an `api` folder in your local development enviroment.
+This assumes you have previously created (and tested) an Azure Functions App project that is now located in an `api` folder in your local development environment.

 1. Launch the API server alongside the SWA emulator